ibm-cloud-docs/cis/cli/cli-firewall.md

 `-j value, --json-file value`  A file contains input JSON data.

-`-i value, --instance value`   Instance name.
+`-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-`-o value, --output value`     Specify output format, only JSON is supported now.
+`--output FORMAT`     Specify output format, only JSON is supported now.

 ### Create Firewall with access rules